shrinidhikr/Anti-CyberBullying-API-v2/README.md

 * Created a simple web-page as UI for testing and making queries to the API.
 * Built a simple chat app using Android Studio and Firebase Realtime Database to demonstrate the application and use of our API.

-API Link: https://pesanticyber.herokuapp.com/?query="//YOUR COMMENT HERE//"
+API Link: https://pesanticyber.herokuapp.com/?query=" #YOUR COMMENT HERE# "